yeheskieltame/yeheskieltame/README.md

   <img align="right" width="45%" src="https://github-readme-stats.vercel.app/api?username=yeheskieltame&show_icons=true&theme=tokyonight&hide_border=true&include_all_commits=true&count_private=true&card_width=400" alt="GitHub Stats" />
 </a>

-[cite_start]I am a Computer Science student with a strong passion for AI-driven mobile and blockchain development. [cite_start]As a **Machine Learning** graduate of **Bangkit Academy 2024** (a program by Google, GoTo, & Traveloka), I have honed my skills in building innovative and impactful technology solutions.
+I am a Computer Science student with a strong passion for AI-driven mobile and blockchain development.
+As a Machine Learning graduate of Bangkit Academy 2024 (a program by Google, GoTo, & Traveloka), I have honed my skills in building innovative and impactful technology solutions.

-[cite_start]I have a proven ability to build full-stack applications that seamlessly integrate AI, machine learning, and decentralized blockchain technologies. [cite_start]My expertise spans system architecture, real-time analytics, and secure cloud deployment.
+I have a proven ability to build full-stack applications that seamlessly integrate AI, machine learning, and decentralized blockchain technologies.
+My expertise spans system architecture, real-time analytics, and secure cloud deployment.

-- 🔭 **I’m currently working on:**
+- 🔭 I’m currently working on:
-  - [cite_start]**Report It Right Now:** A blockchain-based reporting system for data transparency.
+  - Report It Right Now: A blockchain-based reporting system for data transparency.
-  - [cite_start]**Financial Habit Tracker:** A full-stack application to track and recommend financial habits.
+  - Financial Habit Tracker: A full-stack application to track and recommend financial habits.
-- 🌱 **I’m currently learning:** Advanced smart contract architecture and optimizing AI models for edge devices.
+- 🌱 I’m currently learning: Advanced smart contract architecture and optimizing AI models for edge devices.
-- 👯 **I’m looking to collaborate on:** Open-source projects in the Web3, AI, or mobile development space.
+- 👯 I’m looking to collaborate on: Open-source projects in the Web3, AI, or mobile development space.
-- [cite_start]📫 **How to reach me:** [yeheskielyunustame13@gmail.com](mailto:yeheskielyunustame13@gmail.com) [cite: 1] [cite_start]or [LinkedIn](https://www.linkedin.com/in/yeheskiel)[cite: 1].
+- 📫 How to reach me: [yeheskielyunustame13@gmail.com](mailto:yeheskielyunustame13@gmail.com) or [LinkedIn](https://www.linkedin.com/in/yeheskiel).

 <br/>